intel/intel-extension-for-pytorch/docs/tutorials/performance_tuning/launch_script.md

 The *launch* script respects existing environment variables when it get launched, except for *LD_PRELOAD*.
 If you have your favorite values for certain environment variables, you can set them before running the *launch* script.
 Intel OpenMP library uses an environment variable *KMP_AFFINITY* to control its behavior.
 Different settings result in different performance numbers.
 By default, if you enable Intel OpenMP library, the *launch* script will set *KMP_AFFINITY* to `granularity=fine,compact,1,0`.
 If you want to try with other values, you can use `export` command on Linux to set *KMP_AFFINITY* before you run the *launch* script.
 In this case, the script will not set the default value but take the existing value of *KMP_AFFINITY*, and print a message to stdout.

 Execution via the *launch* script can dump logs into files under a designated log directory so you can do some investigations afterward.
 By default, it is disabled to avoid undesired log files.
-You can enable logging by setting knob `--log-path` to be:
+You can enable logging by setting knob `--log-dir` to be:

 - directory to store log files.
 It can be an absolute path or relative path.
 - types of log files to generate.
 One file (`<prefix>_timestamp_instances.log`) contains command and information when the script was launched.
 Another type of file (`<prefix>_timestamp_instance_#_core#-core#....log`) contain stdout print of each instance.